neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

         }

     The functions get_parameters() and set_parameters() have the same dictionary format.
-* def check_parameters_and_sample() : The function check the status of all single crystal parameters (validation_status) and if they are valid, it emits an event (changed Signal) to the parent Sample Widget.
-The function is triggered by every sc parameter text textEdited event, in order to update the plot eventually.
+* def parameters_update() --> None : The function wraps the Presenter call.
+Example usage: it is called at every parameter update event.
 * def validation_status() --> Bool : The function checks all the parameters' validation status.
 It returns True, if and only if all parameters are valid, else False.

 HyspecPPT Presenter